hexemulator/digraph-kings-study/projectFiles/DOCUMENTATION.md

 - the function opens the provided filename using the 'read' mode, and in using the linecache module, will roll through the lines of the file until the specified line number is found.
 The reason linecache is used, is when dealing with larger files with millions of lines-- the linecache improves performance, and reduces the memory footprint.
-- on finding the line, the function will automatically figure out the order of the tournament (or on how many vertices the tournament is on), this is to not require the user to specify the order of the tournament beforehand, the mathematics of this process is not detailed here, and if it is of interest, please look in the source code.
+- on finding the line, the function will mathematically determine the order of the tournament (how many vertices the tournament has), it is to not required for the user to specify the order of the tournament beforehand, the mathematics of this process are not detailed here, if it is of interest, please look in the source code.
 - the function then on finding '1' or '0' will generate a list of vertex adjacencies, following the logic laid out in the paragraph above the brief summary of the mechanical workings of the function.
 - the function then provides this adjacency list to the generator function in the networkX library for producing digraphs, the resulting digraph is then returned as a networkX.DiGraph object from the function.

-### `mackay_d6_parser()`
+### `mckay_d6_parser()`
 This function parses and decodes .d6 text file lines to create digraphs, it does so by performing mathematical operations on sequences of characters to figure out the order of the digraph, and the adjacency matrix of these digraphs.
 These operations are somewhat complex, and the simplicity of the source code belies what is happening on